Three(3),Five(5),Ten(10) Lead ECG Lead /Cable/Electrode Placement

-Hi, This is another article to guide the users for placement of ECG electrodes/cables from team Biometric Cables, a company engaged in manufacturing of ECG Cables for the past 15 years.
+Hi, This is another article to guide the users for ECG lead electrodes/cables placement from team Biometric Cables, a company engaged in manufacturing of ECG Cables for the past 15 years.

-In this guide, we will explain the ECG Cable/Electrode placement in a simplified manner.
+In this guide, we will explain the ECG lead/ Cable/Electrode placement in a simplified manner.

 Electrocardiograph is an Instrument used to record electrical activity of the heart, non-invasively, which reflects contraction and relaxation of Cardiac muscles in a Cardiac cycle.

 An Electrocardiogram or ECG is also known as EKG in German speaking countries

 There are of two types of Electrocardiogram used for diagnosis:

 Monitoring Electrocardiogram- Real time display of the ECG waveform on a Multi-parameter Monitor.
 Generally, the ECG waveform is of 3/5/6 leads.

 Recording Electrocardiogram- Capture of ECG waveform for a given time and the ECG waveforms printed as Graphical representation in an ECG Machine.
 Generally, the waveform is of 12 ECG Leads.